Trinity Services LLC

 Is it cheaper to move a mobile home or buy a new one?+

 Almost always cheaper to move.
-A new double-wide installed in Florida runs $90,000 to $180,000.
-A typical local move with full setup runs $8,000 to $22,000.
-Moving makes financial sense unless the home is pre-1976 or structurally compromised.
+A new double-wide installation in Florida runs into six figures, while a typical local move with full setup is a fraction of that.
+Moving makes financial sense unless the home was built before the 1976 HUD code (most parks will not accept pre-1976 homes) or is structurally compromised.

 How far in advance should I book a mover?+